henryaj/makers-notes/rails.md

 `$ bin/rake db:migrate`

-which will run all of your database migrations.[^1]
+which will run all of your database migrations.

-[^1]: A word on migrations – don't go into those files and edit them.
-If you want to remove database tables or change the schema, instead write another migration that does that.
+(A word on migrations – don't go into those files and edit them.
+If you want to remove database tables or change the schema, instead write another migration that does that.)

 Now, in `restaurants_controller.rb` we want to get all of those restaurants from the database.
 Let's add a method for that (*the below replaces the old method*):